datakind/Data-Observation-Toolkit/README.md

 1. The [formulaic python formatter “black”](https://pypi.org/project/black/).
 As described by its authors it is deterministic and fast but can be modified.
 We use the default settings, most notably formatting to a character limit of 88 per line.
 2. The [code linter pylint](https://pylint.org/).
 This follows the [PEP8](https://peps.python.org/pep-0008/) style standard.
 PEP8 formatting standards are taken care of in black, with the exception that the default pylint line length is 80.
 Pylint is also modifiable and a standard set of exclusion to the PEP8 standard we have chosen are found [here](https://github.com/datakind/medic_data_integrity/blob/main/.pylintrc).
 We chose the default score of 7 as the minimum score for pylint to be shared.
 The combination of black and pylint can be incorporated into the git process using a pre-commit hook by running setup_hooks.sh

+Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for information on more complex configuration options.

 #